shova10/Sample-react-app/README.md

 Demonstrates fetching and displaying a list of posts from JSONPlaceholder.

-After the "Screenshots" section, you should typically include information about how to get the project up and running.
-This usually involves sections like:

-    Technologies Used

-    Installation

-    Usage

-    Contributing (Optional)

-    License

-Here's how you can structure it, along with the content for each section based on your provided code:

-Screenshots

-Home Page

-Displays a welcome message and serves as the entry point of the application.

-About Page

-Provides information about the application and how React Router works.

-Contact Page

-Includes contact information for the application.

-Postlist Page

-Demonstrates fetching and displaying a list of posts from JSONPlaceholder.

 Technologies Used

     React: A JavaScript library for building user interfaces.